• Home

 4. He is the supreme judge who will administer perfect justice.

 Samuel stayed with Eli and began his training as a priest.
-It was probably no secret to the people that there were problems even at the temple.
-The sons of Eli were corrupt and doing things that were forbidden by the Lord.
-Leaving their son there with Eli shows their faith in God.
+It was probably no secret to the people that there were problems at the Tabernacle.
+Eli's sons were corrupt and doing things that were forbidden by the Lord.
+Leaving their son there with Eli showed their faith in God.

-Parents have to deal with their children going to school for the first time.
-They seem so small and the school so large.
+This would be similar to dropping your child off at school for the first time.
+They seem so small and frail, while the school is so large.
 It's overwhelming and full of emotion.
 This might be similar to what Hannah felt, but worse.
 Hannah was leaving her son in the hands of the priests and going home.
 This had to be very difficult for her.

 1 Samuel 2:12-17

-The 'corrupt' of verse 12 is the word Belial; it means 'worthless' but is also the name of a false god.
-Belial is also used to refer to Satan and is reference to the ultimate wickedness and evil.
-This is just a sampling of the kind of things these two sons did.
-An offering was brought before the Lord and there was a prescribed way for it to be offered.
-The fat was thought to be the best portion and this was given to the Lord (Lev 3:3-5); the best was always to be given for God.
-Then the priest received a portion and the one offering the sacrifice received a portion.
+The scripture provides samples of the kind of things these two sons did.
+Offerings were brought before the Lord, and there was a prescribed way for them to be offered.
+The fat was considered the best portion and was thus given to the Lord (Lev 3:3-5).
+The best was always to be given to God.
+Then, the priest received a portion (breast & thigh), and the person who brought the sacrifice received a portion.
 These men had created their own selfish way of doing what God had already prescribed.
-They took whatever portion they wanted and they specifically took the Lord's portion.
+Thus, culture had invaded the priesthood, and they were doing what was right in their own eyes.
+They took whatever portion they wanted, but, more importantly, they specifically took the Lord's portion.
 Why did these boys want raw meat?
-We don't really know, but maybe to cook the way they saw fit or to sell it to others.
-These young men were wicked.
+We don't really know, but maybe to cook it when and how they saw fit, or possibly to sell it to others.

 1 Samuel 2:22-26